Best digital video camera iMore 2021

-We've always said that the best digital video camera is the one you have with you.
+We've always said that the best digital camera is the one you have with you.
 If your outdated camcorder is too heavy to lug around all day, you're missing out on memorable footage and opportunities.
 The best digital video camera today is lightweight, feature-packed, and fits your budget.
-My favorite model is the Black Magic Design Pocket Cinema 4K, which I've owned for more than a year.
-It uses inexpensive MFT lenses, has a generous touchscreen, and intuitive controls.
+My favorite model is the Black Magic Design Pocket Cinema 6K, which I've owned for a year.
+It's compatible with Canon lenses, has a generous touchscreen, and intuitive controls.
 There are a few other contenders, though.
-Check out my top picks this year.
+Check out my top picks this year on my best digital video camera list.

-- Best Overall: Blackmagic Design Pocket Cinema 4K
+- Best overall: Blackmagic Design Pocket Cinema Camera 6K

 The Blackmagic Design Pocket Cinema is my digital video camera of choice because it outputs stunning Hollywood-quality video but doesn't come with a price tag to match.
-This is a DSLR-looking camera with a Micro Four-thirds (MFT) mount.
-That means any MFT lens in your collection will work on this dedicated video camera.
-MFT lenses are small, so your kit stays manageable too.
+This is a DSLR-looking camera with an EF lens mount.
+That means any Canon lens in your EF or EF-S collection will work on this dedicated video camera.
+If you already own a Canon DSLR or can find used glass, this is a steal!
 And DaVinci Resolve, Blackmagic's color correction, and video editing software are also included.
 Score!

 - Stunning video quality